LASIK Surgery San Jose

 Light Sensitivity: Your eyes will be somewhat light sensitive and you may experience glare during the day and at night during the first few months.

 Overcorrection, undercorrection or induced astigmatism: There can be a mild overcorrection, undercorrection or astigmatism initially after almost all refractive surgeries.
 This will usually diminish over the following weeks to months.
-A significant permanent overcorrection, undercorrection or astigmatism can be corrected with glasses or contact lenses or a laser “touch-up”.
+Significant permanent overcorrection, undercorrection or astigmatism can be corrected with glasses or contact lenses or a laser “touch-up”.

 Ghost Images and Double Vision from One Eye: This is due to the surface of the cornea healing with a “wavy” configuration or from the induction of “higher order aberrations”.
 This can also give rise to distortion of images and a decrease in spectacle correctable vision, glare, halos, starbursts and decreased contrast vision.
 Many cases of visual distortion resolve within a year.
 However, if it does not, then these symptoms can sometimes be diminished by the use of a gas permeable contact lens.
 While the lens is in place, the distortion and ghost images will not be as noticeable.
 However, when the lens is removed, the distortion and ghost images will reappear.
 A very small number of patients may be required to wear gas permeable contact lenses full-time following LASIK in order to achieve their very best vision and to diminish distortions.

 Sometimes visual distortions can be caused by a LASIK-induced “dry eye”.
-If this is the case, with the use of non-preserved artificial tear drops, oral flax seed oil, plugs in the tear drains, and possibly Restasis eye drops, most cases of post-LASIK dry eye resolve within 12 to 18 months.
+If this is the case, with the use of non-preserved artificial tear drops, oral omega 3, plugs in the tear drains, and possibly Restasis or Xiidra eye drops, most cases of post-LASIK dry eye resolve within 12 to 18 months.

 Folds (like the striations seen just before tearing a piece of cellophane off of a roll) occur in about 5% of flaps in people with high amounts of myopia (6.00 diopters or more), and occasionally lower myopes who require large zones of treatment.
 Most of the time the folds do not cause symptoms, but occasionally they can result in distorted vision, decreased vision, or a decrease in contrast appreciation.
 Additionally, patients will notice starbursts, glare and halos at night.
 If patients have symptoms from microfolds, the flaps may be lifted and an attempt to “iron-out” the folds undertaken.
 However, in some cases, the folds cannot be “ironed out” and patients may have persistent symptoms and be required to wear a gas permeable contact lens to decrease these symptoms.